Alibaba Tops 2017 Global Blockchain Patents Ranking, Guess Who’s The Runner-Up

 “The application of the blockchain technology is still in its early stage, and everyone is in an attempt to make the most of it.
 The cost for a blockchain enterprise filing patent is not that much, but it does do good for the development of the whole industry.” a CEO of a Hangzhou-based blockchain company said.

-Top 100 Global Enterprise’s Blockchain Patents of 2017
+Top 100 Global Blockchain Patents Holders of 2017

 Reference data: Number of patents published worldwide in 2017, including inventions, utility models and design patents.